rebinf/learnkurdish/README.md

 Our focus will be on the Sorani dialect, which is spoken in parts of Iraq and Iran.
 Sorani is known for its rich literary tradition and is one of the two official languages of Iraq.
 Sorani Kurdish is characterized by its use of the Arabic script, which has been adapted to accommodate Kurdish phonetics.
 Also, Sorani has many sub-dialects, for example, the Erbil and Sulaymaniyah dialects, which can differ in pronunciation and vocabulary.
 For example, the word for "why" is "لۆ" (Lo) in Erbil and "بۆ" (Bo) in Sulaymaniyah.
-We will be learning the Hawleri (Erbil) dialect, with the mention of standard equivalents where necessary.
+We will be learning the Hawleri dialect, with the mention of standard equivalents where necessary.
+We won't be using latin script in this guide and will use romanized Kurdish instead.

 ## Basic Phrases
 ### Greetings